 Our computing curriculum has been designed to meet all of the skills, knowledge and understanding set out in the National Curriculum.
 The National Curriculum states that “Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world”.
 To ensure that our pupils have a secure knowledge, we ensure our curriculum is progressive and that our children have the opportunity to revisit skills and software throughout the school to give them the opportunity to revisit, and build upon, prior knowledge.

-To support our understanding and delivery of computing we follow the Purple Mash scheme of learning which breaks the curriculum into age appropriate units which cover computer science, information technology and digital literacy.
+To support our understanding and delivery of computing we follow the Kapow scheme of learning which breaks the curriculum into age appropriate units which cover computer science, information technology and digital literacy.
 The content of each of these strands is carefully organised across the school and monitored by the subject leader to ensure our curriculum is progressive and meets the needs of our children.

 To learn how we keep your children safe please refer to our Online Safety page